Publication

 October 12, 2022

-Haynes and Boone, LLP Partner Erin Hennessy and Associate Annie Allison authored an article in Brave New Coin.
+Haynes Boone Partner Erin Hennessy and Associate Annie Allison authored an article in Brave New Coin.
 Below is an excerpt:

 Brand imitation, hijack and infringement, are key concerns for many crypto brands - especially in an ecosystem where funds can be transferred effortlessly and anonymously.
 This article by IP attorneys Erin Hennessy and Annie Allison highlights the various vulnerabilities faced by cryptocurrency brands and shares tips for identifying and safeguarding against infringers.